Create your first Zap

 In this example, you'll see our labeled spreadsheet columns are now fields for us to fill in with information from our form app.
 (This is why it's important to label your spreadsheet columns!)

 Then, select the information you want to add to each field.
-Think of it like multiple choice: You can select one, multiple, or no data options for any field—unless a field is labeled "required" in red.
+Think of it like multiple choice: You can select one option or several, and can add custom text.
+And unless a field is labeled "required" in red, you don't have to add an option.

 When you map a piece of data—such as a contact name—what you see in the editor is a placeholder.
 This placeholder data will only be used by your Zap when you test it.
 When your Zap is turned on, real data from your apps will be used when your Zap runs.